PauseAI/pauseai-website/src/posts/psychology-of-x-risk.md

 The Luddites destroyed the machines that were taking their jobs, and people were afraid of the first trains and cars.
 These people have always been wrong.

-### We don't like to think about bad things
+### We don't like to think about our death

 The human mind does not like receiving bad news, and it has various coping mechanisms to deal with it.
 The most important ones when talking about x-risk are [denial](https://en.wikipedia.org/wiki/Cognitive_dissonance) and [compartmentalization](https://en.wikipedia.org/wiki/Compartmentalization_(psychology)).
-Both of these are ways to avoid having to internalize the bad news.
+When it comes to our own death, specifically, we are very prone to denial.
+Books have been written about the [Denial of Death](https://en.wikipedia.org/wiki/The_Denial_of_Death).

 These coping mechanisms protect us from the pain of having to accept that the world is not as we thought it was.
 However, they can also prevent us from adequately responding to a threat.